ParmarHarsh/Servo-Controlled-Obstacle-Detection-Radar/README.md

 ## Software Setup:

 1. **Arduino Code**:
-   - Open the `Arduino_code.ino` file in the Arduino IDE.
+   - Open the `arduino_code.ino` file in the Arduino IDE.
    - Select the appropriate board (Arduino MKR Vidor 4000) and upload the code to the Arduino.

 2. **Processing Code**:
    - Download and install the Processing IDE from [Softonic](https://processing.en.softonic.com/).
-   - Open the `Processing_code.pde` file in the Processing IDE.
+   - Open the `processing_software_code.pde` file in the Processing IDE.
    - Run the code to visualize the radar sweep and detected obstacles.

 ---